 Why work during your holidays?

-So, you'll miss out on a couple of hours lying in the sun or playing in the snow.
-But look at the pluses – apart from the money, you'll be meeting new people in a new setting, and it could even lead to a more permanent job one day.
+So you'll miss out on a couple of hours lying in the sun or playing in the snow.
+But look at all the pluses – apart from the money, you'll be meeting new people in a new setting, and that could even lead to a more permanent job one day.

 One of the biggest rewards a holiday job can give you is experience, especially if you're a student.
 Even if the work isn't anything like what you want to do in the future, you'll learn the basics of what's expected in the world of work and how to deal with other people in a professional environment.
 Every job you have and everything you do in life helps you build up your CV.